Editorial photograph of a global SAP license review with multi entity contract documents on a boardroom table

 Frequently asked questions

-What is the difference between GAP and GVL?
+What is the difference between SAP GAP and GVL?

 How does entity scope affect the GAP economics?

-How does FUE conversion work in a GAP?
+How does FUE conversion work inside a GAP?

-Should the customer take RISE inside the GAP?
+Should the customer include RISE inside the GAP?

 How does Redress engage on SAP global agreements?

-Redress runs SAP advisory inside the Vendor Shield subscription, the Renewal Program, and as standalone GAP advisory.
-The work covers the entity scope definition, the FUE conversion model, the indirect access discovery, the RISE evaluation, and the contract execution.
+Redress runs SAP advisory inside Vendor Shield, the Renewal Program, and as standalone GAP advisory.
+The work covers entity scope, the FUE conversion model, indirect access discovery, the RISE decision, and contract execution, typically capturing 22 to 38 percent against the first SAP quote.

 How Redress engages on SAP